sophiavanvalkenburg/halloween-haus/README.md

 ### Programming To-Do

 ### Nice-To-Haves
+- how to play screen instead of dialog box (would be easier to understand)
 - ability to add sound to tile when walking over it (customize in map editor)
 - add css class to tile / whole map (customize in map editor)
 - bug: need a way to get out if player is trapped by an npc